-12. The Genetically Modified Organisms (Control of Release) (Exemption) Notice, Cap.
+- 12. The Genetically Modified Organisms (Control of Release) (Exemption) Notice, Cap.
 607B (the Notice) exempts all varieties of GM papaya from the application of Section 5 of the Ordinance, which provides that a person must not knowingly cause a GMO to be released into the environment or maintain the life of a GMO that is in a state of being released into the environment.
-Therefore, it is not an offence under the Ordinance that a person grows or maintains in the field the GM papaya found in the present surveys.

-13. The Notice only exempts GM papaya of 55-1 and Huanong 1 from the application of the Section 7 of the Ordinance, which provides that a person must not knowingly import a GMO that is intended for release into the environment.
-Therefore, import of the two papaya seed samples of Huanong-1 were exempted in this case.

-14. For GMOs intended for direct consumption as food, feed, or for processing (GMOs-FFP), including the GM papaya being sold as food in markets found in the present surveys, the Ordinance does not require prior approval for their import or use.
-However, when shipments of GMOs-FFP are being imported, they have to be accompanied with prescribed documents to enable easy identification of the GMOs and to provide the contact points for further information.
+Therefore, it is not an offence under the Ordinance that a person grows or maintains in the field the GM papaya found in the present surveys. - 13.
+The Notice also exempts GM papaya of 55-1 and Huanong 1 from the application of the Section 7 of the Ordinance, which provides that a person must not knowingly import a GMO that is intended for release into the environment.
+Therefore, import of the one papaya seed sample of Huanong-1 was exempted in this case. - 14.
+For GMOs intended for direct consumption as food, feed, or for processing (GMOs-FFP), including the GM papaya being sold as food in markets found in the present surveys, the Ordinance does not require prior approval for their import or use.
+However, when shipments of GMOs-FFP are being imported, they have to be accompanied with prescribed documents to enable easy identification of the GMOs and to provide the contact points for further information. - 15.
+To enhance awareness of the agricultural sector on GMO and the Ordinance, when collecting crop samples at local farms, we had distributed relevant promotional pamphlets on the Ordinance to farmers to raise awareness on GMO and the Ordinance.
+Retailers found to sell GMOs-FFP were also issued letters accordingly to remind them of the relevant import/export documentation requirements.
+Promotional posters regarding importance of seed source and the Ordinance were distributed to AFCD's Organic Farm Section and Leisure and Cultural Services Department's Green

-15. When collecting crop samples at local farms, we had distributed relevant promotional pamphlets on the Ordinance to farmers to raise awareness on GMO and the Ordinance.
-Retailers found to sell GMOs-FFP were issued letters accordingly to remind them of the relevant import/export documentation requirements.
-Promotional posters regarding importance of seed source and the Ordinance were distributed to AFCD's Organic Farm Section and Leisure and Cultural Services Department's Green Campaign Section to engage organic farmers and community farmers.
-In addition, letters together with relevant promotional pamphlets were distributed to 540 local traders on food or feed, or on its processing in July 2019, to enhance awareness on GMO and the Ordinance.
+Campaign Section to engage organic farmers and community farmers.
+In addition, letters together with relevant promotional pamphlets were distributed to 320 local traders on food or feed, or on its processing in 2022.